barakplasma/sad-bastard-cookbook/content/recipes/24_Rice_Variations_Part_II_Add_Stuff_to_the_Cooking_Water.md

 +++
-title = "Add Stuff to the Cooking Water"
+title = "Rice Variations Part II: Add Stuff to the Cooking Water"
 +++

 If you add flavouring to the cooking water, the rice absorbs it as it cooks.